nosial/ncc/DOCUMENTATION.md

 ln -s /home/user/.phive/phars/phpab-x.xx.x.phar /usr/local/bin/phpab
 ```

-## Building NCC
+## Building ncc

-First, navigate to the main directory of NCC's source code where the [Makefile](Makefile) is present.
+First, navigate to the main directory of ncc's source code where the [Makefile](Makefile) is present.
 If you
 already attempted to or had built ncc before, it's  recommended to use `make clean` before building.

 ### Redist